-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 There are a number of ways Oxford Academy promotes a family-friendly environment.
 PTSA, OA Foundation, School Site Council, and booster groups for sports and music are active organizations on our campus.
 PTSA provides parent volunteers for school functions, weekly office assistants, and field trips.
 The OA Foundation's mission is to provide financial resources and assistance to promote the educational advancement and success of our students.
 Financial support is generated through the Direct Investment Drive and by partnering with various groups in the community.
 School Site Council (SSC) membership is composed of elected parents, students, and school staff.
 The SSC oversees and monitors the spending of supplemental state and federal funds, in which the intended purpose is to enhance academic achievement outcomes.
 The counseling staff conducts parent workshops and facilitates family conferences throughout the school year.
-TImely information is disseminated to parents through Naviance, the school website, and the TeleParent/Blackboard Connect phone system.
+Both the administration and the counseling team offer monthly "Coffee/Tea Time" meetings in the morning and evening that serve as an informal forum for parent concerns and questions.
+Timely, information is disseminated to parents through Aeries Loop and the school website.